dozjs/doz/documentation/index.md

 ---

 ### Scoped style
-Doz provide since 1.4.0 version a property called `style` that allows you to add a scoped css as object literal.
+Doz provide since 1.4.0 version a property called `style` that allows you to add a pseudo scoped css as object literal.

 ```javascript